Skip to main content Skip to navigation Skip to footer

 • a running environment does not need live account connectivity on every command

-• provisioning operations (create, fork) require a valid machine license, and growth operations (resize, expand) require a valid repo license
+• provisioning operations (create, fork) require a pre-issued repo license, and growth operations (resize, expand) require a valid repo license

 • truly expired repo licenses must be refreshed through rdc before resize/expand